Mstyslav Chernov: Career with Associated Press

 By July 2014, Chernov already worked as an independent multi-format (text, photo, and video) journalist for Associated Press.
 Russian military intervention to Donbas had created another conflict zone in Ukraine, and Chernov covered War in Donbas in 2014, becoming one of very few journalists who reported the conflict from both sides.
-He was the first journalist who published the video footage from the scene after downing of Malaysia Airlines Flight 17.
+He was the first journalist to publish video footage from the scene after the downing of Malaysia Airlines Flight 17.

-On his third day working as an independent AP journalist, Malaysia Airlines Flight 17 was shot down in the area, and Chernov provided first images of the incident.
-Chernov's reporting played an essential role in The Associated Press' coverage of the event.
-For his coverage of the event, Chernov was awarded "Young Talent of the Year" Award by Royal Television Society.
+On his third day working as an independent AP journalist, Malaysia Airlines Flight 17 was shot down in the area, and Chernov provided the first images of the incident.
+His reporting played an essential role in the AP's coverage of the event.
+For his coverage of the event, Chernov was awarded the "Young Talent of the Year" Award by Royal Television Society.

 In subsequent years as an AP journalist and war correspondent, Chernov covered the war in Syria and the Battle of Mosul in Iraq as well as the 2015 European migrant crisis in Greece, Macedonia, Slovenia, Croatia, Hungary, Austria, and Germany.
-In 2017, in Mosul, a sniper bullet pierced through Chernov's camera and stuck in his ballistic vest.
-Chernov's Iraqi videos were finalist entries for Rory Peck Award in 2017 and for Royal Television Society awards in 2017 and 2018.
+In 2017, in Mosul, a sniper bullet pierced Chernov's camera and stuck in his ballistic vest.
+Chernov's Iraqi videos were finalist entries for the Rory Peck Award in 2017 and for Royal Television Society awards in 2017 and 2018.

-Chernov's reports were published worldwide, including being picked up by The Independent, The Seattle Times, Military Times, Navy Times, Washington Examiner.
-Chernov's photographs were also published in The New York Times, The Washington Post, The Wall Street Journal, Forbes, The Guardian, Daily Telegraph, Dailymail, Le Monde, Deutsche Welle, Die Zeit, and others, and his videos were aired on BBC, Euronews, CNN, Fox News, Sky News, Al Jazeera, and others.
+Chernov's reports were published worldwide, including being picked up by The Independent, The Seattle Times, Military Times, Navy Times, and Washington Examiner.
+Chernov's photographs were also published in The New York Times, The Washington Post, The Wall Street Journal, Forbes, The Guardian, Daily Telegraph, Daily Mail, Le Monde, Deutsche Welle, Die Zeit, and his videos were aired on BBC, Euronews, CNN, Fox News, Sky News, Al Jazeera.
 In 2016, a Royal Television Society judge commented that "given the range, volume, and global distribution of [Chernov's] footage, there may have been days last year when we watched [Chernov's reporting] all day."

-In the spring of 2020, Mstyslav Chernov worked in Libya, Syria, covering the migration crisis in Turkey.
-From May to July and from September to October, the course of the COVID-19 pandemic in Ukraine is filmed.
+In the spring of 2020, Chernov worked in Libya, Syria, covering the migration crisis in Turkey.
+From May to July and from September to October, he filmed the course of the COVID-19 pandemic in Ukraine.